The contention: God is the best evidence for objective moral values and duties

 A common response by people who say morality is subjective is “just look at how different people view what is right and what is wrong” so it has to be subjective.
 Remember, how a person comes to know morality is epistemology, not moral ontology.
 People who aspire to shape their moral worldview do so in many kinds of ways.
 Moral ontology speaks of what the foundation of morality is grounded in, not how we come to know it.
 Can we truly say something is right or wrong under a worldview of subjective morality?
 Think about what that means?
 It’s just my opinion versus yours.
 Who’s to say?
 Think about the societies where the power class ruled the empire.
 Think of the deprivation of humanity.

 Some folks might argue morality is clear when the result is human flourishing or the perpetuation of society.
 So please define what is best for human flourishing and how many different governments across our moral landscape really account for human flourishing?
 Would aborting fetuses be good for human flourishing?
 How about euthanasia of elderly or physically unproductive people, thereby freeing up resources for the healthier productive ones?
 Human flourishing as a whole, or human flourishing for that particular regime?
 And upon a Neo-darwinian worldview, who’s to say that human flourishing is best?
 Why not flourishing for cats or dogs?
-Under this worldview why would human flourishing be prioritized?
+If humans are just accidental byproducts like cats and dogs, under this worldview why would human flourishing be prioritized?